ballerina-platform/ballerina-dev-website/swan-lake/integration-tutorials/sending-a-message-to-a-service.md

     ![Define a record](/learn/images/integration-tutorials/sending-a-message-to-a-service/define_record.gif)

     > **Note:**
-    > While it's possible to work with JSON payloads directly, utilizing record types in your code offers several advantages.
-Records provide enhanced type safety, validation capabilities, and automated code generation, and are maintainable when handling structured data.
+    > While it is possible to work with the JSON payload directly, utilizing record types in your code offers several advantages including enhanced type safety, data validation, and better tooling experience (e.g., completion).

 4. Define the [HTTP service (REST API)](https://ballerina.io/learn/by-example/#rest-service) that has the resource that accepts user requests, retrieves relevant details from the backend service, and responds to the request.